-AJWS is committed to helping the people of Burma advocate for human rights.
+AJWS is committed to standing with the people of Burma to stop the military’s brutality and achieve justice for ethnic and religious minorities and the rural poor.
 Our grantees are:

-- Empowering young people to usher in a new era of democracy, inclusion and protection of all people’s rights
+- Empowering young people to usher in a new era of democracy, inclusion and protection of all people’s rights.

 *The official name for the country of Burma is Myanmar, but some people don’t recognize the new name because of their objections to the military junta that chose it.